Sahel Women’s Empowerment and Demographic Dividend (SWEDD) InitiativeJanuary 1, 2016 - March 30, 2017

 The supply chain component of this initiative focuses on investments in the logistics systems which allow the products needed for reproductive, child, and maternal health services to be made available.
 WDI provided supply chain expertise to country representatives during the SWEDD supply chain launch meeting, ran in-country workshops alongside local partners to identify health supply chain investment opportunities, and reviewed the final investment plans for each country.

 Additionally, WDI developed a report summarizing the strengths, weaknesses, and lessons learned during the execution of the initial phases of SWEDD supply chain activities.
 As a result of the assistance provided by WDI and other partners, the investment plans for all six SWEDD countries were approved by the World Bank.
-Furthermore, the lessons learned from the execution of the SWEDD supply chain activities were shared with teams at the Global Fund and the Bill & Melinda Gates foundation, encouraging greater efficacy and efficiency of future, similar country engagements.
+Furthermore, the lessons learned from the execution of the SWEDD supply chain activities were shared with teams at the Global Fund, encouraging greater efficacy and efficiency of future, similar country engagements.